FPLedit/FPLedit/README.md

 * DeepCloner - used to generate checkpoints for undo operations
 * NGettext - used to localize the user interface
 * various .NET Core dependencies.
-* ... and some more dependencies that are only used to build / test the application.
+* ... and some more dependencies that are only used to build / test the application (Cake, docfx, ...).

 Some of those packages are taken from different repositories.
 The `NuGet.config` in the repository root should take care of that.

 FPLedit currently can only be built and run with .NET 6.
-Support for .NET 5 and .NET 4.x/mono have been discontinued.
-Nevertheless, .NET 4.x/mono is still required for building the API documentation (docfx still only runs on legacy .NET).
+Support for .NET 5 and .NET 4.x/mono has been discontinued. .NET 7 is also not supported at the moment, as FPLedit still heavily uses `System.Drawing.Common` on Unix-like platforms.

-To build FPLedit you *need* msbuild and not xbuild (on Linux you can install it from the mono repository).

 ## Packaging a release

-To build a relaease run `build.sh` or `build.ps1` in the repository root.
+To build a relaease run `dotnet cake` in the repository root.
+Before you run cake the first time, you have to run `dotnet tool restore`.

 Accepted flags are `--auto-beta` which will build and assign a -betaX version number.
 Target plaforms for cross-platform builds are specified with `--rid=rid1,rid2,...`.
-Available rids are `linux-x64`, `osx-x64` and `win-x64`.
-All other options are maily specified with environment variables.
+Available rids are `linux-x64`, `osx-x64`, `win-x64` and `win-x64`.
+All other options are mainly specified with environment variables.

 Bundled documetation:
 * If the `FPLEDIT_DOK_REPO` env variable is set to the folder of the documentation repo, the packaging scripts will also build the FPLedit offline pdf documentation.
 This requires an installation of `xelatex`, `sass`, `pandoc` and [hugo](https://gohugo.io) in your path.